Floorp-Projects/Floorp/testing/mozharness/external_tools/virtualenv/docs/userguide.rst

     If using Powershell, the ``activate`` script is subject to the `execution policies`_ on the system.
-By default on Windows 7, the system's excution policy is set to ``Restricted``, meaning no scripts like the ``activate`` script are allowed to be executed.
+By default on Windows 7, the system's execution policy is set to ``Restricted``, meaning no scripts like the ``activate`` script are allowed to be executed.
 But that can't stop us from changing that slightly to allow it to be executed.